Inglourious Basterds: Casting

 Tarantino talked to actress Nastassja Kinski about playing the role of Bridget von Hammersmark and even flew to Germany to meet her, but a deal could not be reached and Tarantino cast Diane Kruger instead.
 Rod Taylor was effectively retired from acting and no longer had an agent, but came out of retirement when Tarantino offered him the role of Winston Churchill in the film.
 This would be Taylor's last appearance on film before his death on January 7, 2015.
 In preparation for the role, Taylor watched dozens of DVDs with footage of Churchill in order to get the Prime Minister's posture, body language, and voice, including a lisp, correct.
-Taylor initially recommended British actor Albert Finney for the role during their conversation, but agreed to take the part because of Tarantino's "passion."
-Mike Myers, a fan of Tarantino, had inquired about being in the film since Myers' parents had been in the British Armed Forces.
+Taylor initially recommended British actor Albert Finney for the role during their conversation, but agreed to take the part because of Tarantino's "passion".
+Mike Myers, a fan of Tarantino, had inquired about being in the film since Myers's parents had been in the British Armed Forces.
 In terms of the character's dialect, Myers felt that it was a version of Received Pronunciation meeting the officer class, but mostly an attitude of "I'm fed up with this war and if this dude can end it, great because my country is in ruins."

 Tarantino met Mélanie Laurent in three rounds, reading all the characters on the first round.
 On the second meeting, he shared the lines with her; the third was a face-to-face dinner.
 During the dinner, he told Laurent, "Do you know something—there's just something I don't like.
 It's that you're famous in your country, and I'm really wanting to discover somebody."
 Laurent replied "No, no, no. ...
 I'm not so famous."
 After four days, he called to finalize her for the role of Shosanna.
 Samm Levine was cast as PFC Hirschberg, because, according to Levine, Tarantino was a big fan of Freaks and Geeks, which starred Levine.
-Filmmaker Tom Tykwer, who translated parts of the film's dialogue into German, recommended Daniel Brühl to Tarantino, who recalled that upon seeing the actor's performance in Good Bye, Lenin!, he declared, "That's my [Fredrick Zoller] right there.
+Filmmaker Tom Tykwer, who translated parts of the film's dialogue into German, recommended Daniel Brühl to Tarantino, who recalled that upon seeing the actor's performance in Good Bye, Lenin!
+(2003), he declared, "That's my [Fredrick Zoller] right there.
 If Daniel's mother had never met Daniel's father, I don't know if we'd ever have the right Zoller".

 Isabelle Huppert was originally cast in the role of Madame Mimieux before being fired due to creative differences.
 It was also reported that Catherine Deneuve was considered for the role.

 According to French musician and actor Johnny Hallyday, Tarantino had originally written a role for him in the film.